aragon/osx-plugin-template-foundry/README.md

 - make sync-tests         Scaffold or sync test definitions into solidity tests
 - make check-tests        Checks if the solidity test files are out of sync
-- make markdown-tests     Generates a markdown file with the test definitions rendered as a tree
+- make test-tree          Generates a markdown file with the test definitions

 Deployment targets:

 - make predeploy          Simulate a protocol deployment
 - make deploy             Deploy the protocol, verify the source code and write to ./artifacts
+- make resume             Retry the last deployment transactions, verify the code and write to ./artifacts

 Verification: